reactjs/react.dev/beta/src/pages/apis/react/useInsertionEffect.md

 <Intro>

-The signature is identical to `useEffect`, but it fires synchronously before all DOM mutations.
+The signateure is identical to `useEffect`, but it fires synchronously before all DOM mutations.
 Use this to inject styles into the DOM before reading layout in `useLayoutEffect`.
 Since this hook is limited in scope, this hook does not have access to refs and cannot schedule updates.

 ```js
 useInsertionEffect(didUpdate);